geoadmin/service-stac/README.md

 As you can see, MinIO is using two containers, one is the local S3 server, the other is a S3 client used to set the download policy of the bucket which allows anonymous downloads, and exits once its job is done.
 You should also have a postGIS container.

-`make setup` creates some necessary directories : `.volumes/minio` and `.volumes/postgresql`, which are mounted to the corresponding containers in order to allow data persistency.
+`make setup` also creates some necessary directories : `.volumes/minio` and `.volumes/postgresql`, which are mounted to the corresponding containers in order to allow data persistency.

 Another way to start these containers (if, for example, they stopped) is with a simple